 There’s more to crafting a solid intake form than collecting information.
 You’ll need to:

-- Make it user-friendly: to enhance the customer experience.
+- Make it user-friendly to enhance the client experience.

-- Make it accessible: to make your form easy to read with contrasting colors and accessible fonts.
+- Make it accessible and easy to read with contrasting colors and accessible fonts.

-- Brand the form: to turn your form into a seamless part of the client experience.
+- Brand the form so it’s a seamless part of the client experience.